© 2024 St. Louis Public Radio

 Board of Aldermen President Megan Green said the bill would aim to put the money into an endowment or revolving loan fund that could be used for projects and programs, something she said residents have called for at hearings and in online surveys.

-Four alders introduced a bill Friday that would use about $232.5 million of the Rams settlement in parts of north, southeast and downtown St. Louis.
-About $107.5 million would go toward infrastructure in downtown and disinvested neighborhoods.
-The other $85 million would be for housing improvements and $15 million would go to small businesses.
+Four members introduced a bill Friday that would use about $232.5 million of the Rams settlement in parts of north, southeast and downtown St. Louis.
+About $107.5 million would go toward infrastructure downtown and in disinvested neighborhoods.
+The other $85 million would be for housing improvements, and $15 million would go to small businesses.

-The last city hearing to get input on how to spend the money will be held Monday with a focus on subsidized childcare and education.
+The last city hearing to collect input on how to spend the money will be held Monday with a focus on subsidized child care and education.
 Green said plans for how the money is allocated shouldn’t be made until after that hearing.

 “My office has received many emails and calls from concerned residents who are worried that the decision on how to spend the Rams money is being made behind closed doors and without consideration of their interests,” Green said.